lehins/python-wepay/docs/source/index.rst

 **Python WePay SDK (third party)**

-Based on official `Python Wepay SDK <https://github.com/wepay/Python-SDK>`_, and designed to be completely compatible with it.

 Before using this package get yourself familiar with actual WePay `API Documentation <https://www.wepay.com/developer>`_.

 `WePay <https://wepay.com>`_ is a great service, highly recommend it.